 I remember that day well.
 There are so darn many of “those days” to remember.
 That day was another one of those “stand-out” days.

 After my biopsy confirmed I did indeed have breast cancer, the next big piece of my particular cancer puzzle to figure out was my BRCA status.
-Since my mother had already tested positive for the mutated gene, the chances were 50/50 that I would as well.
+Since my mother had already tested positive for the mutated gene, the chances were 50/50 I would as well.
 I was in the “thinking about getting tested” stage when cancer reared its ugly head speeding up the process for me.
 Cancer doesn’t allow you to think things over for too long.

-On the following pleasant Tuesday in May 2010, hubby and I waited calmly in the exam room wondering about the next bomb shell.
+On the following pleasant Tuesday in May 2010, dear hubby and I waited calmly in the exam room wondering about the next bomb shell.
 My oncologist slowly entered the room carrying the purple folder.
 If you’ve had the test, you know about the purple folder; at least it wasn’t pink.

-My hubby, my oncologist and I calmly looked at the white sticker that had been attached to my purple folder.
+Dear hubby, my oncologist and I calmly looked at the white sticker that had been attached to my purple folder.
 There they were.
-The same words I had seen on my mother’s folder; positive for deleterious mutation.
+The same words I had seen on my mother’s folder; positive for a deleterious mutation.
 The same dreaded words in the same dark bold-faced black letters as if to further emphasize my doom.

-Positive for a Deleterious Mutation - I read the words over and over and all I could think of was that they sounded more like words to describe some serious mental illness.
+I read the words over and over and all I could think of was that they sounded more like words to describe some serious mental illness.
 I hope that doesn’t sound offensive to anyone who has suffered from mental illness.
 If they do, I apologize.

-We weren’t surprised, or at least hubby and I were not.
+We weren’t surprised, or at least dear hubby and I were not.
 We were becoming more accustomed to hearing bad news.
 However seeing the words written down and then stated out loud, somehow amplified their power and significance.

 The results were in and they were conclusive, not even “suspicious.”